 Supporting the Armed Forces

-We are also proud to have received accreditation as a Veteran Aware hospital.
+We are proud to have received accreditation as a Veteran Aware trust.
 This means that patients who have served in the UK Armed Forces will be cared for by frontline staff who have received training and education on their specific needs, such as around mental health, and can signpost them to local support services, some of which are listed below.

 Local services providing help and support